Nirvan35/CA1-12000246/README.md

 2. Choosing a model
 3. Training for optimization
 4. Evaluating (highest accuracy with confusion matrix)
-5. Hyperparameter tuning
-6. Prediction on unknown data.
+5. Prediction on unknown data.